|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Formally CL-32, lead ship in the New Orleans Class of Heavy Cruisers.
 Laid down 14 March 1931 by New York Navy Yard, launched 12 April 1933, sponsored by Cora S. Jahncke and commissioned 15 February 1934, Captain Allen B. Reed in command.

-After the attack, New Orleans convoyed troops to Palmyra and Johnston operation on only 3 of 4 engines.
-Afterwards, returned to San Francisco on January 13, 1942 for engineering repairs and installation of new search radar and 20mm guns.
-She sailed February 12, commanding the escort for a troop convoy to Brisbane; then screened a convoy to Nouméa, and returned to Pearl Harbor to join TF 11.
+Afterwards, New Orleans operation on only 3 of 4 engines, escorted troop convoys from Pearl Harbor to Palmyra and Johnston then returned to San Francisco January 13, 1942 for engineering repairs and installation of search radar and 20mm anti-aircraft guns.
+On February 12, 192 departed escorting a troop convoy across the Pacific to Brisbane.
+Next provided a screen for a convoy to Nouméa then returned to Pearl Harbor and joined Task Force 11 (TF-11).